-A call center is a centralized department to which phone calls from current and potential customers are directed.
-Call centers can handle inbound and/or outbound calls, and be located either within a company or outsourced to another company that specializes in handling calls.
+A call center is a centralized department that handles inbound and outbound calls from current and potential customers.
+Call centers are located either within an organization or outsourced to another company that specializes in handling calls.

-Online merchants, telemarketing companies, computer product help desks, mail-order organizations, polling services, charities and any large organization that uses the telephone to sell products or offer services use call centers.
+Online merchants, telemarketing companies, help desks, mail-order organizations, polling services, charities and any large organization that uses the telephone to sell products or offer services use call centers.
 These organizations also use call centers to enhance CX.

-Typically, an inbound call center handles a considerable volume of calls at the same time, screens and forwards calls to someone qualified to handle them and logs calls.
-An interactive voice response (IVR) system will answer calls and utilize speech recognition technology to either address customer queries with an automated message or route calls to the appropriate call center agents or recipients via an automated call distributor.
+Inbound call center.
+Typically, these call centers handle a considerable volume of calls simultaneously and then screen, forward and log the calls.
+An interactive voice response (IVR) system can answer calls and use speech recognition technology to address customer queries with an automated message or route calls to the appropriate call center agents or recipients through an automated call distributor (ACD).

 Importance of call centers